We Came From the North: Pan-African Origin Traditions and the Indigo Migration Path

 What the Ancient Sources Say

-The specifically-Dogon migration tradition is documented in Marcel Griaule and Germaine Dieterlen's Le Renard pâle (Institut d'Ethnologie, 1965) and in Griaule's Dieu d'eau (Éditions du Chêne, 1948).
-The Dogon preserve specifically-detailed oral tradition of their migration from the Mande cultural zone (further west in modern Mali and Burkina Faso) and the specifically-further-prior origin of their cosmological-cultural tradition in the Egyptian Nile valley.
+The Dogon migration tradition is preserved in Marcel Griaule and Germaine Dieterlen's Le Renard pâle (Institut d'Ethnologie, 1965) and in Griaule's Dieu d'eau (Éditions du Chêne, 1948).
+The Dogon remember a long migration from the Mande cultural zone, in what is now Mali and Burkina Faso, and a deeper origin for their cosmology in the Egyptian Nile valley.

-The specifically-Bantu expansion is archaeologically and linguistically documented.
-Christopher Ehret's The Civilizations of Africa: A History to 1800 (University Press of Virginia, 2002) treats the Bantu linguistic-cultural expansion from an original cradle in the Nigerian-Cameroonian border region eastward across Central Africa and southward into southern Africa, with specific dating approximately 3000 BCE to 500 CE.
-The Bantu origin-tradition content preserving memory of a specifically-northern homeland is consistent with the linguistic-archaeological evidence for the Bantu expansion source region.
+The Bantu expansion is documented archaeologically and linguistically.
+Christopher Ehret's The Civilizations of Africa: A History to 1800 (University Press of Virginia, 2002) traces the Bantu expansion from a cradle on the Nigerian and Cameroonian border, eastward across Central Africa and southward into southern Africa, between roughly 3000 BCE and 500 CE.
+The oral tradition of a northern homeland matches the linguistic and archaeological record almost exactly.

-Joseph Greenberg's Languages of Africa (Indiana University Press, 1963) provided the foundational linguistic classification of African languages, with subsequent elaboration by Derek Nurse and Gérard Philippson in The Bantu Languages (Routledge, 2003).
-The specifically-continuous linguistic-genetic evidence for the Bantu expansion documents the specifically-northern-origin migration route that the oral tradition preserves.
+Joseph Greenberg's Languages of Africa (Indiana University Press, 1963) provided the foundational classification of African language families.
+Derek Nurse and Gérard Philippson's The Bantu Languages (Routledge, 2003) refined the picture.
+The combined linguistic and genetic evidence for the Bantu expansion confirms the migration route that the oral tradition remembers.

-Roland Oliver and Brian Fagan's Africa in the Iron Age (Cambridge University Press, 1975) documents the specifically-archaeological evidence for the Iron Age expansions across sub-Saharan Africa, with the specifically-Bantu expansion being the principal demographic-cultural phenomenon of the first millennium BCE and first millennium CE across Central and Southern Africa.
+Roland Oliver and Brian Fagan's Africa in the Iron Age (Cambridge University Press, 1975) documents the Iron Age expansions across sub-Saharan Africa.
+The Bantu expansion was the principal demographic and cultural event of the first millennium BCE and the first millennium CE across Central and Southern Africa.

-The specifically-Egyptian connection that the Dogon and other West African traditions preserve has been treated across substantial scholarly literature.
-Cheikh Anta Diop's The African Origin of Civilization (Lawrence Hill, 1974) argued for specifically-direct Egyptian-sub-Saharan cultural continuity on the basis of linguistic, cultural, and physical anthropological evidence.
-Martin Bernal's Black Athena (Rutgers University Press, 1987-2006, three volumes) argued for specifically-significant Egyptian contribution to subsequent Mediterranean and West African cultural development.
-The specifically-scholarly-contested character of these claims does not substantially affect the specifically-preserved oral-traditional content of the African origin-tradition pattern.
+The Egyptian connection that the Dogon and other West African traditions preserve has been treated across a substantial scholarly literature.
+Cheikh Anta Diop's The African Origin of Civilization (Lawrence Hill, 1974) argued for direct Egyptian and sub-Saharan cultural continuity on linguistic, cultural, and physical anthropological grounds.
+Martin Bernal's Black Athena (Rutgers University Press, 1987 to 2006, three volumes) argued for substantial Egyptian contribution to later Mediterranean and West African cultural development.
+These claims remain contested in detail, but the dispute does not affect the preserved oral content of the African origin pattern itself.

 Why This Mapping Matters